Sure, it's hard to resist cool travel stuff but these are nine things you really don't need weighing down your bag.

 I can't claim to be the most stylish person to ever hit the road.
 There was that first summer of backpacking in Europe, when I brought along just one pair of trousers.
 There was also a sarong and clogs combo that I wore to an Easter church service in Birmingham.
 And the two - count em, TWO - bright orange cotton T-shirts I brought along to Malawi that I am convinced played a role in attracting a higher than normal level of mosquitoes.
 But I'm slowly growing up and my travels are evolving to include more business and formal occasions -but I still love my bare bones, carry on luggage.
 So exactly what am I wearing on my feet for special occasions?

 At first glance, it may sound a bit silly to take a towel with you when you travel.
 After all, what kind of hotel wouldn't provide towels?!
 It turns out that there's actually a wide range of accommodations for whom towels are a luxury, not a standard amenity.
-Places like hostels and campgrounds usually require you to bring your own towel, along with some cottage rentals, university dorm accommodations, couch surfing, and even convent stays.
+People often ask me "Do hostels have towels?" and the answer is: Maybe.
+Many do.
+Those that don't usually offer rentals.
+But I still like having my own.
+It's not just hostels where the question of towels come up.
+Campgrounds usually require you to bring your own towel, along with some cottage rentals, university dorm accommodations, couch surfing, and even convent stays.

 Even if you are staying in quality hotels with guaranteed clean towels, you still might want something with you to freshen up on overnight trains, buses, and flights.
 Lightweight travel towels are also helpful for drying your hand-washed laundry.
 So what's the best solution that balances comfort with practicality?